 Today is the most challenging day but also the most exhilarating!
 You will climb to Dead Woman’s Pass (4,212m/13,819ft) the highest point of the trail before dropping into the Pacasmayo valley.
 Climbing once more you will pass the Inca control post of Runkuracay to the second pass of the day (3,998m/13,117ft).
 On a clear day there are spectacular views towards Pumahuanca mountain in the Vilcabamba range.

-Continue forward to the well preserved Inca trail to Sayacmarca.
+Continue forward along the well preserved Inca trail to Sayacmarca.
 Located at the junction of two old Inca roads, historians still argue over its exact purpose.
 A few more gentle ups and downs and you arrive to your stunning campsite for the night, Phuyupatamarca, or ‘the place above the clouds’ (3,650m/11,975ft).

 Today you finally reach the ruins Machu Picchu!
 As you step out of your tent the views are magnificent.
 Perhaps you will see the sun rising over the snow capped mountains of Salkantay (6,200m/20,341ft) and Veronica (5,800m/19,029ft).
 Or perhaps you will have a cloud inversion, with the clouds filling the valleys beneath your feet.
 After saying a fond farewell to your porters it is time to put on your boots and head to Machu Picchu.